tim1ford/FHIR-SpineCore/pages/assure/assure.md

 # Contribute #

-This site is structured around Care Connect stakeholders including API users, developers and architects.
+This site is structured around stakeholders including API users, developers and architects.
 Please get involved in the journey.

 {% include custom/api_overview.svg %}